matteopolak/resume/resume.typ

 )

 #project(
-	title: "Programming Language",
+	title: "3D Game Engine",
-	github: "matteopolak/quasi",
+	github: "matteopolak/ira",
-	tags: ("Rust", "WebAssembly", "Interpreter"),
+	tags: ("Rust", "WGSL", "WebGPU", "TCP"),
 	achievements: (
-		[Developed an interpreter, lexer, and parser with an execution rate of 1,000,000 instructions per second.], [Implemented a *WebAssembly* backend to run the interpreter in the browser, improving user reach by 200%.], [Architected a release workflow to automate the deployment of new versions with *GitHub Actions*.], )
+		[Developed a *3D game engine* with a custom rendering engine, supporting 10,000,000+ vertices at 60 FPS.], [Implemented a lock-free communication layer with *TCP* with a throughput of 1.5 GiB/s.], [Integrated a physics engine to simulate realistic interactions between 100,000+ objects in real time.], )
 )